 The Museum of International Cultures has examples of the sari so that viewers can see this element of Indian culture.

 Indian jewelry has a distinctive style and many different ritual and celebratory purposes.
-The traditional wedding jewelry of the Indian people can very eleborate and decorative.
+The traditional wedding jewelry of the Indian people can very elaborate and decorative.
 One distinctive element of Indian jewelry is the nose piercing, which is a longstanding element of Indian culture.

 Although there is an element of fashion to the nose piercing, this is not the only reason that Indian people pierce their noses.
 This form of jewelry has significance in Hindu culture.
 Typically, Hindu women pierce their left nostril, which is associated with childbirth and was originally meant to make childbirth easier.
-These piercings, which are typically done at around the age of 16, the marriagable age, can also be dedicated to the goddess of marriage, Parvathi.
+These piercings, which are typically done at around the age of 16, the marriageable age, can also be dedicated to the goddess of marriage, Parvathi.